Community Colleges Australia (CCA) held its National 2021 Adult and Community Education (ACE) Summit on 29 June 2021, a half-day online event.

 - Dr Matthew Bach MP, VIC Shadow Minister for Higher Education, Training and Skills

 - Susan Scowcroft, CEO, Community Services & Health ITAB

-- Nilay Gencturk, Uniting
+- Nilay Gencturk, RTO and Learning Manager, Uniting

 Foundation Skills Panel Discussion